MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/editor-tooling.md

 ### Show and hide samples

 When opening the `MRGTUnityProject` in Unity.
-The `Samples` folder will not be visible in the `MRTK Graphics Tools` package by default.
-To show the samples select `Window > Graphics Tools > Show Samples` from the file menu bar.
+The `Samples` folder won't be visible in the `MRTK Graphics Tools` package by default.
+To show the samples select **Window > Graphics Tools > Show Samples** from the file menu bar.

-If you would like to hide samples, for example, before committing a contribution to the Graphics Tools package samples, select `Window > Graphics Tools > Hide Samples` from the file menu bar.
+If you would like to hide samples, for example, before committing a contribution to the Graphics Tools package samples, select **Window > Graphics Tools > Hide Samples** from the file menu bar.

 > [!NOTE]
 > These menu items will be greyed out when Graphics Tools is an immutable package.